shimst3r/toolbag/README.md

 ## Usage

 `toolbag` is a jack-of-all-trades package for Python automation.
-This includes automating your Python workflows (e.g. creating and populating virtual environments) and workflows managed by Python (e.g. cloud deployments our CI/CD pipelines).
+This includes automating your Python workflows (e.g. creating and populating virtual environments) and workflows managed by Python (e.g. cloud deployments or CI/CD pipelines).

 It is a CLI based on the [typer](https://github.com/tiangolo/typer) framework.